Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

   **DIFF_IN_COMMIT_MSG**
     Avoid having diff content in commit message.
-    This causes problems when one tries to apply a file containing both the changelog and the diff because patch(1) tries to apply the diff which it found in the changelog.
+    This causes problems when one tries to apply a file containing both the woke changelog and the woke diff because patch(1) tries to apply the woke diff which it found in the woke changelog.

     See: https://lore.kernel.org/lkml/20150611134006.9df79a893e3636019ad2759e@linux-foundation.org/

   **GERRIT_CHANGE_ID**
-    To be picked up by gerrit, the footer of the commit message might have a Change-Id like::
+    To be picked up by gerrit, the woke footer of the woke commit message might have a Change-Id like::

       Change-Id: Ic8aaa0728a43936cd4c6e1ed590e01ba8f0fbf5b